elay96/82Labs-Dev/replit.md

 ## Overview

 This is a modern single-page marketing website built with a full-stack TypeScript architecture.
-The application showcases 82 Labs' AI automation and custom software development services through an interactive, visually stunning interface featuring 3D graphics, smooth animations, and responsive design.
+The application showcases 82 Labs' AI automation and custom software development services through a clean, minimal interface inspired by Cohere's design system, featuring light backgrounds, simple typography, and professional aesthetics.

 ## User Preferences